Elisha Smith Arrillaga

 Program Fellow, Effective Philanthropy Group

-Elisha Smith Arrillaga is a Fellow in the Effective Philanthropy Group, responsible for a portfolio of grants designed to help Hewlett grantees incorporate elements of the Foundation’s outcomes-focused approach into strategic planning and other activities.
+Elisha Smith Arrillaga is a Fellow in the Effective Philanthropy Group.
+She is responsible for a portfolio of grants that support San Francisco Bay Area youth serving organizations and another portfolio of grants designed to help Hewlett grantees incorporate elements of the Foundation’s outcomes-focused approach into strategic planning and other activities.
 Additionally, she serves as a resource to staff on evaluation, supports Foundation-wide learning activities, and conducts research that informs the Effective Philanthropy Group’s strategic planning.